-H. Jonathan Chao, a recognized expert in high-performance routers, is department head and professor in the Department of Electrical and Computer Engineering.
+H. Jonathan Chao, a recognized expert in high-performance routers, is professor in the Department of Electrical and Computer Engineering.
 He joined the NYU-Poly faculty in 1992.

-His research is focused in the areas of terabit switches/routers, network security, network on the chip, and quality of service control in high-speed networks.
-He holds 28 patents with 17 pending and has published over 180 journal and conference papers.
-He has also served as a consultant for various companies, such as Huawei, Lucent, NEC, and Telcordia.
+His research is focused in the areas of software defined networking, data centers, terabit switches/routers, network security, network on the chip, and quality of service control in high-speed networks.
+He holds 57 patents and has published over 200 journal and conference papers.

 Chao is the co-founder and former CTO of Coree Networks, where he led a team in implementing a multi-terabit Multi-Protocol Label Switching (MPLS) switch router with carrier-class reliability.
 He helped raise $30 million for the first round of implementation.
 From 1985 to 1992, he was a member of technical staff at Telcordia, where he was involved in transport and switching system architecture designs and Application-specific Integrated Circuits (ASIC) implementations.
 He was a senior engineer at Telecommunication Labs of Taiwan performing circuit designs for a digital telephone switching system from 1977 to 1981.